 About the Project

-Our groups have extensive experience in IRD research including restoration of function to mutant proteins and the generation and application of iPSC-derived tissue.
-The successful applicant will also work closely with the University of Manchester’s Genome Editing Unit that is expert in the application of CRISPRa and has developed a number of reagents and tools that will be employed in this project.
+Our groups have extensive experience in IRD research including restoration of function to mutant proteins, and the generation and application of iPSC-derived tissue.
+The successful applicant will also work closely with the Genome Editing Unit.

-The PhD researcher will gain experience in a number of techniques including cell culture, iPSC culture and differentiation, CRISPRa design and optimisation, expression analysis by qRT-PCR and western blot, promoter identification and cloning, and functional analysis of the target proteins.
+The PhD researcher will gain experience in a number of techniques including cell culture, iPSC and organoid culture and differentiation, CRISPRa, cloning, qRT-PCR, western blot and FACS.

 Candidates are expected to hold (or be about to obtain) a minimum upper second class honours degree (or equivalent) in a related area / subject.
 Candidates with previous laboratory experience, particularly in cell culture and molecular biology, are particularly encouraged to apply.
 For information on how to apply for this project, please visit the Faculty of Biology, Medicine and Health Doctoral Academy website (https://www.bmh.manchester.ac.uk/study/research/apply/).
 Informal enquiries may be made directly to the primary supervisor.